wp-plugins/gallery-images/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Huge-IT Gallery images is perfect for using for creating various galeries within various views.
+Huge-IT Image Gallery is the best plugin to use if you want to be original with your website.

 == Description ==

 ### Wordpress Image Gallery

-**Huge-IT Gallery images** is perfect for using for creating various galeries within various views. to creating various sliders with plenty of styles, beautiful lightboxes with it's option for any taste.
-The product allows adding descriptions and titles for each view of the Image Gallery.
-It is rather useful wherever using with various pages and posts, as well as within custom location.
+**Huge-IT Image Gallery** is the best plugin to use if you want to be original with your website.
+It has specially made to allow it’s users create a lot of of way of representing their images and information.
+Just add image, wright descriptions and titles for each view of the Gallery and choose one from 5 unrepeatable views.
+Each view has unique customizable options in “ General Options “ section to make them fit your taste.
-It uses 5 views options and can be customized using the General Options.
-Almost all kind of texts are customizable in terms of text and color.
+Almost every type of text can be change from the standpoint of text and color.

 The features of the Image Gallery